World Championships in Cycling

 The Rainbow Jersey – Symbol of Champions

-The Global Champion receives the rainbow jersey, which consists of the five Olympic colors.
+The world champion receives the rainbow jersey, which consists of the five Olympic colors.
 This jersey may be worn by the winner for an entire year at all races in their discipline – an honor that enjoys the highest esteem in cycling.
 Becoming a world champion once remains forever anchored in a rider's career.

 National Teams Instead of Trade Teams